zng-ui/zng/TODO/_current.md

 # Undo Service

-* `UndoHistory!` widget.
-    - Review performance of undo in text.
+* Review performance of undo in text.
     - We are allocating for each key press, maybe set a limit at least.
+    - Visual Studio shows merged entries.
+        - Or at least it does not show an entry for each key press.

 # View-Process